SUMPRODUCT for Counting with Multiple Criteria in Excel

 • SUMPRODUCT(–(((C5:C12=F5)+(D5:D12=G5))>0)): This results in the following: 6.

 This example will show the counting with multiple conditions using the Excel SUMPRODUCT function.
-Applying AND logic between each condition are done using the multiplication operator (*).
+Applying AND logic between each condition is done using the multiplication operator (*).
 Follow the instructions to use the SUMPRODUCT function for counting with multiple criteria.

 STEPS: